-When using a pick, be sure to hold it in your fingers securely and try to keep it at an angle of 90ᵒ to the strings at all times.
+When using a pick, it is common to hold it 90ᵒ to your thumb.
 When holding a pick, only a tiny amount of its point should be sticking out of your fingers.
-You may also want to experiment with different angles and determine the one that best suits you and your style.
+We also recommend that you experiment with different angles and determine the one that best suits you and your style.

 It is important that you learn the correct way to strum a guitar in order to improve your long-term skills.
 One way to learn how to strum correctly is to practice strumming the strings in different places while playing your guitar.
 Strumming the strings in all different areas will allow you to correlate each sound produced and also give you a clear idea of which sound you like the best.
 For example, when you strum the string near the bridge of the guitar, your instrument will produce a “tinnier” or “sharper” sound.
 On the other hand, if you were to strum the string over the sound hole of the guitar, you will hear a “boomier” or “bass-ier” sound.